-You must first complete your income tax return(s) in the qualifying jurisdiction(s).
-Then, complete the Schedule 2 - Worksheet to determine the amount to enter on Schedule 2, Line 55.
+You must first complete your income tax return(s) for the qualifying jurisdiction(s).
+Then complete the Schedule 2 - Worksheet on Page 25 to determine the amount to enter on Schedule 2, Line 53.

 The allowed credit must be separately computed for each qualifying jurisdiction.
 Use separate columns for each qualifying jurisdiction for which you are claiming a credit.